Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Experiments

 \section{Experiments}

 We consider the \emph{smooth and strongly convex} problem of minimizing quadratic functions with varying strong convexity and smoothness constants, a \emph{high-dimensional} image processing problem, the \emph{non-smooth} Lasso problem, and the \emph{non-smooth and non-convex} problem of training a neural network.
-We use the following training procedure in all experiments: $N = N_{\rm{prior}} + N_{\rm{train}} + N_{\rm{val}} + N_{\rm{test}}$ denotes the total number of datapoints, and we use $N_{\rm{prior}} = ... = N_{\rm{test}} = 250$.
-(Sub)Gradients are defined by the output of backpropagation as it is implemented in PyTorch \citep{PyTorch_2019}, and we use $g(\theta) := a \ell(\iter{x}{0}, \theta)^b$, $a, b > 0$, to define the sublevel set $\sublevel{g}$.
-In Algorithm~\ref{Alg:Estimation_Probabilistic_Constraint}, we use $p_l = 0.95$, $p_u = 1.0$, $q_l = 0.01$, $q_u = 0.99$, and $\varepsilon = 0.075$.
-Thus, the algorithm should reach $\sublevel{g}$ in at least 95\% of the cases, and for the estimation of the sublevel probability it should concentrate 98\% of the mass within a distance of 0.075.
-In Algorithm~\ref{Alg:Probabilistically_Constrained_Sampling}, we use \emph{stochastic gradient Langevin dynamics} to draw $10^2$ samples, where we decay the step-size starting from $\alpha = 10^{-6}$.
-In Algorithm~\ref{Alg:Finding_Initialization}, we use Adam with an initial step-size of $10^{-3}$, which gets reduced by a factor of 0.5 every 200 iterations, until an accuracy of $\varepsilon = 10^{-2}$ is reached, or for at most $n_{\rm{init}} = 10^3$ iterations.
-In Algorithm~\ref{Alg:Training_Procedure}, we use Adam with an initial step-size of $10^{-4}$, which gets reduced by a factor of 0.5 every $2 \cdot 10^4$ iterations, for a total of $n_{\rm{max}} = 2 \cdot 10^5$ iterations.
-We use a trajectory length of $s = 1$, that is, only single points, and update the constraint only every $2 \cdot 10^4$ iterations (with a reset to previous iterates, if we have left the set $\hat{\set{A}}$).
-In Algorithm~\ref{Alg:Construction_Posterior}, we use a finite $\Lambda$ with $\vert \Lambda \vert = 75 \cdot 10^3$, and an accuracy (of the PAC-bound) of $\varepsilon = 0.05$.
-As we contrast the learned algorithm to first-order methods, in each iteration $\mathcal{A}$ has access to iterates, (sub)gradients, and function values, and the update is solely based on these.
-Here, we perform preprocessing: The (sub)gradient is split into its norm $\norm{\nabla \ell(\iter{x}{k})}{}$ and the corresponding unit vector $\iter{d}{k}_1$.
-Further, the norm is transformed to $\iter{n}{k}_1 := \log(1 + \norm{\nabla \ell(\iter{x}{k})}{})$ to be less scale-sensitive.
-The iterates $\iter{x}{k}, \iter{x}{k-1}$ are combined into the momentum term $\iter{m}{k} := \iter{x}{k} - \iter{x}{k-1}$, which also is split into the unit vector $\iter{d}{k}_2$ and the transformed norm $\iter{n}{k}_2$.
+More details on the implementation, especially a detailed description of the architectures of the algorithms and how we construct the parameters for each problem, is given in Appendix~\ref{App:Implementation_details}.
+Alternatively, the code can be found in the GitHub-repository.
 In the evaluation, we will always show the \emph{loss over the iterations} in the upper left plot, the \emph{performance in terms of computation time} in the upper right plot, the \emph{loss histogram with predicted PAC-bound} in the lower left plot, and the final \emph{estimate for the sublevel probability}, that is, whether the probabilistically constrained optimization/sampling procedure did work correctly, in the lower right plot.
-Finally, note that we always show the performance of a single sample $\alpha^*$, and not the mean performance. \begin{Rem} \begin{itemize} \item[(i)] We always use the output of the backpropagation algorithm instead of exact (sub-)gradients, that is, the learned algorithms \emph{do not rely on smoothness}. \item[(ii)] We use 100 samples only, as they are very costly: To evaluate the potentials $\varphi_{\rm{prior}}$ and $\varphi_{\lambda}(\cdot, d)$ on a single sample $\alpha \in \space{H}$, one has to compute all losses $\ell(\alpha, \theta_i)$, $i=1,...,N_{\rm{prior}} + N_{\rm{train}}$, that is, \say{solving} $N_{\rm{prior}} + N_{\rm{train}}$ optimization problems. \end{itemize} \end{Rem}
+Finally, note that we always show the performance of a single sample $\notation{\realHyp^*}$ (mode of the posterior), and not the mean performance.